+RESULT ANALYSIS

-RESULT ANALYSIS FLEXURAL TEST ON RETROFITTED BEAM:
+RETROFITTED BEAM:

-o This test method is used to determine the flexural strength of specimens prepared and cured in accordance with the specifications.
-Results are calculated and reported as the modulus ofrupture.

-o The strength determined will vary where there are differences in specimen size, preparation, moisture condition, curing, or where the beam has been molded or swayed to size.

-o The results of this test method may be used to determine compliance with specifications or as a basis for proportioning, mixing and placement operations.
-It is used in testing concrete for the construction of slabs andpavements.
+- This test method is used to determine the flexural strength of specimens prepared and cured in accordance with the specifications.
+Results are calculated and reported as the modulus of rupture. - The strength determined will vary where there are differences in specimen size, preparation, moisture condition, curing, or where the beam has been molded or swayed to size. - The results of this test method may be Head of Testing used to determine compliance with specifications or as a basis for proportioning, mixing and placement operations.
+It is used in testing concrete for the construction of slabs and pavements.

-o The modulus of rupture is also used as an indirect measure of the tensile strength of concrete.

-o The objective of this test is to determine flexural strength of concrete using simple beam with third-pointloading.
+- The modulus of rupture is also used as an indirect measure of the tensile strength of concrete. - The objective of this test is to determine flexural strength of concrete using simple beam with third-point loading.

-1) Flexural strength is one measure of the tensile strength of concrete.
+- 1) Flexural strength is one measure of the tensile strength of concrete.
 It is a measure of an unreinforced concrete beam or slab to resist failure in bending.
-It is measured by loading 6 x 6-inch (150 x 150-mm)concrete beams with a span length at least three timesthe depth.
-The flexural strength is expressed as Modulus of Rupture (MR) in psi (MPa) and is determined by standard test methods ASTM C 78 (thirdpoint loading) orASTMC293 (center-point loading).
-2)Flexural MR is about 10 to 20 percent of compressive strength depending on the type, size and volume of coarse aggregate used.
+It is measured by loading 6 x 6-inch (150 x 150mm)concrete beams with a span length at least three times the depth.
+The flexural strength is expressed as Modulus of Rupture (MR) in psi (MPa) and is determined by standard test methods ASTM C 78 (third-point loading) or ASTMC293 (center-point loading).
+FlexuralMRisabout10to20percentofcompr essive strength depending on the type, size and volume of coarse aggregate used.
 However, the best correlation for specific materials is obtained by laboratory tests for given materials and mix design.
-The MR deter- mined by third-point loading is lower than the MR determined by center-point loading, sometimes by as much as 15%.

-3) Designers of pavements use a theory based on flexural strength.
-Therefore, laboratory mix design based on flexural strength tests may be required, or a cementitious material content may be selected from past experience to obtain the needed design MR. Some also use MR for field control and acceptance of pavements.
+The MR deter- mined by third-point loading is lower than the MR determined by centerpoint loading, sometimes by as much as15%. - 2) Designers of pavements use a theory based on flexural strength.
+Therefore, laboratory mix design based on flexural strength tests may be required, or a cementitious material content may be selected from past experience to obtain the needed design MR.Some also use MR for field control and acceptance of pavements.
 Very few use flexural testing for structural concrete.
 Agencies not using flexural strength for field control generally find the use of compressive strength convenient and reliable to judge the quality of the concrete as delivered.

-Specifications and investigation of 4) apparent low strengths should take into account the higher variability of flexural results.
-Standard deviation strength for concrete flexural strengths up to 800psi(5.5MPa) for projects with good control range from about 40 to 80 psi (0.3 to 0.6MPa).
+3) Specifications and investigation of apparent low strength should take into account the higher variability of flexural strength results.
+Standard deviation for concrete flexural strengths upto 800 psi(5.5MPa)for projects with good control range from about 40 to 80 psi (0.3 to 0.6MPa).
 Standard deviation values over 100psi (0.7MPa) may indicate testing problems.
-There is a high likelihood that testing problems or moisture differences within a beam caused from premature drying will cause low strength.
+There is a high likelihood that testing problems, or moisture differences within a beam caused from premature drying, will cause low strength.